Apps Script for Loop: A Beginner’s Guide, Plus an Alternative

 A No-Code Alternative to the Apps Script for Loop

-While the for loop is a useful tool for automating repetitive tasks in Google Apps Script, there are also alternative solutions available.
-One such solution is zenphi, a no-code automation platform that is specifically built for Google Workspace.
+While the for loop is a useful tool for automating repetitive tasks in Google Apps Script, a solution alternative to Apps Script can be more feasible in some cases.

 With zenphi, you can create complex workflows and automate processes without the need for any coding efforts.
 Zenphi offers a drag-and-drop interface that allows users to easily create automation workflows using a variety of pre-built templates and integrations.
 Additionally, zenphi offers features such as conditional logic, data mapping, and approvals, making it a powerful alternative to Google Apps Script.